mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 ## Chapter 1.
 WHAT THIS BOOK IS ABOUT

 From childhood, a person lives in a world that seems understandable.
 A stone falls downward.
 Fire gives heat.
 A light bulb shines.
 A magnet pulls iron.
 A battery produces electric current.
 All of this is so familiar that it rarely raises any questions.
 We use the phenomena of nature as if they were self-evident and seldom stop to consider what is actually happening behind them.

 But the moment we begin to ask even the simplest questions, this clarity disappears.

 Why does a body fall?

 What exactly makes it move downward?

 Why does light propagate?

-What is actually moving between the lamp and the eye?
+What is actually moving been the lamp and the eye?

 What is electric current—not as a formula, but in its essence?

 Why does a magnet act across empty space?

 What is mass?

 What is energy?

 Modern physics gives very confident answers to many of these questions.
 But if we look more closely, something curious becomes clear: most often, what we are given is not a mechanism, but a description.
 Not an explanation of what is physically happening, but a language of formulas that allows us to calculate it.

 Modern physics can calculate—and it does so brilliantly.
 It creates working technologies, sends spacecraft into space, builds microchips, describes spectra, and predicts experimental results.
 These are real achievements, and they cannot be denied.
 But the ability to calculate is not the same as the ability to understand.

 It is possible to calculate the trajectory of a body with great precision and still not give a clear mechanical answer to the question: what exactly keeps it moving?
 It is possible to use the word “energy” without explaining what it actually is as a physical reality.
 One can speak of a “field” without specifying what it consists of or how it transmits influence.
 One can claim that “attraction” exists without showing what carries it or how it operates.

-This is where the real discussion begins—the one this book is about.
+This is where the real discussion begins — the one this book is about.
 This book was not written out of a desire to argue for the sake of argument, nor out of an intention to disprove existing science at any cost.
 It arose from a simple question: is it possible to explain the world mechanically, if other explanations fail to reveal the actual mechanisms behind physical processes?
-Not mathematically—this has already been done in many cases.
+Not mathematically — this has already been done in many cases.
-Not terminologically—there is already more than enough of that.
+Not terminologically — there is already more than enough of that.
 But mechanically.

 In other words, in a way that allows us to trace a chain of causes: what acts on what, through what the interaction is transmitted, why motion arises, and what sustains it.

 In everyday life, we encounter only this kind of mechanism: if something is to move, it has to be pushed.
 We move objects by pressure.
 Water transmits pressure.
 Gas transmits pressure.
 Every machine, every mechanism, every device created by human beings works only because somewhere, something is pressing on something else.
 Even where motion appears complicated, hidden, or difficult to follow, if we break it down step by step, we arrive at the same thing again and again: contact, pressure, and the transmission of motion.

 This leads to a natural question: why should the deeper level of the world be built on a completely different principle?
 Why is it that in the visible world, mechanics, contact, and pressure are enough, while in the invisible world we are suddenly asked to accept abstract fields without carriers, action at a distance, mysterious entities such as energy existing in its own right, or motion without anything driving it?

 This book proposes another path.
 It begins with a simple assumption: nature is unified.
 It does not change its laws merely because something is hard for us to see, or because a process takes place on a smaller scale.
 If, in the world of bodies, liquids, and gases, everything works through contact and pressure, then it is reasonable to assume that the same principle must also operate at a deeper level of reality.

 For that to become possible, however, one further step is necessary: we must abandon the idea of emptiness.
 Vacuum is a very convenient concept.
 It fits comfortably into many familiar descriptions.
 But from a mechanical point of view, emptiness can do nothing.
 It cannot transmit motion.
 It cannot exert pressure.
 It cannot serve as a support.
 It cannot act as a mediator between bodies.
 And if it can do none of these things, then it cannot explain light, electricity, gravitation, or motion itself.

 That is why this book is built on a different image of the world.
-Space is not empty.
+**Space is not empty.**

 It is filled with a special medium composed of primary elements that I call aols.
 These aols form aolic space — a continuous, dense, vibrating medium that does not merely surround matter, but makes the very existence of matter and all processes in the universe possible.

 In this picture, aolic space is the primary driver of all processes.
 It does not rest.
 It does not switch off.
 It does not become exhausted.
 It vibrates continuously, presses continuously, and continuously transmits motion.
 It creates the conditions under which matter forms, holds matter together, restructures it, destroys it, and assembles it again.
 Everything that happens in the world happens not because “energy has accumulated” somewhere, nor because “a field has acted,” but because aolic space is continuously at work.

-This book proposes that we view the world in the following way: in the universe, only matter exists, and everything that happens is the motion of matter under pressure.
+This book proposes that we view the world in the following way: **in the universe, only matter exists, and everything that happens is the motion of matter under pressure.**

 From that single statement, the entire picture gradually unfolds.
 Light turns out to be not a stream of photons, but the transmission of high-frequency vibrations through the medium.
 Electric current turns out to be not the movement of mysterious charges, but the directed motion of aols within the structure of matter.